marcosxaxa/challenge-2/README.md

 ## Credential profile configuration

 :exclamation: #### Disclaimer
-This terraform code uses a profile called **challenge** which was configured using the following procedure:
+This terraform code uses a profile called **challenge** which, was configured using the following procedure:

 [To install the AWS CLI version 2, see Installing, updating, and uninstalling the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

-After following the instructions on the above procedure, the profile configure should have the _same name_ in the **main.tf** file:
+After following the instructions on the above procedure, the profile configured should have the _same name_ in the **main.tf** file:

 ### Shared Credentials File

-You can use an AWS credentials or configuration file to specify your credentials.
+You can use AWS credentials or a configuration file to specify your credentials.
 The default location is $HOME/.aws/credentials on Linux and macOS, or "%USERPROFILE%\.aws\credentials" on Windows.
 You can optionally specify a different location in the Terraform configuration by providing the shared_credentials_file argument or using the AWS_SHARED_CREDENTIALS_FILE environment variable.
 This method also supports a profile configuration and matching AWS_PROFILE environment variable:

 Usage: